mattetti/merb-book/README.markdown

 And open http://localhost:4000/ in your browser

+Note that you might have to "redeploy" the native gems if the merb app server doesn't start:

+		$ thor merb:gem:redeploy

 A static HTML and a PDF version will soon be available online.

 ## How to contribute